International Tax

 Evaluating the appropriate structure to own/invest in UK property

-The first crucial step when considering to purchase a UK property is to establish the best structure through which to own such property – whether it’s in individual names, joint names, via a UK company, via an offshore company, via an offshore trust or via any other structure.
+The first crucial step when considering purchasing a UK property is to establish the best structure through which to own such property – whether it’s in individual names, joint names, via a UK company, via an offshore company, via an offshore trust or via any other structure.
 There is no one size fits all scenario and establishing the most optimal structure will entirely depend on your short, medium and long-term goals and aspirations.

-We work with our clients to understand their personal and business goals to then propose and suggest tax efficient property ownership structures.
+We work with our clients to understand their personal and business goals to then propose and suggest tax-efficient property ownership structures.
 For example, the ideal structure will depend on whether you have succession planning in mind, development plans, long-term investment plans or any other plans.
 However, one needs to be aware of the ever-changing legislation in respect of UK real estate especially when properties are held by non-resident individuals, trusts or companies.
 Consideration given to financing is also important and this will also play an important role when evaluating the appropriate structure along with confidentiality as to what is maintained on public registers and requirements.

 Tax implications when purchasing a UK property